KyleAMathews/typefaces/packages/stalinist-one/README.md

 support for importing weight, style, or language subsets.
 >
->To start using Fontsource, replace in your package.json any instances of "typeface-stalinist-one" with "fontsource-stalinist-one"
+>To start using Fontsource, replace in your package.json any instances of "typeface-stalinist-one" with "fontsource-stalinist-one".
 >
-> Then change imports from "import 'typeface-stalinist-one'" to "import 'fontsource-stalinist-one/latin.css'"
+> Then change imports from "import 'typeface-stalinist-one'" to "import 'fontsource-stalinist-one/latin.css'".
 >
 >Typeface packages will continue working indefinitely so no immediate
 >changes are necessary.